Crypto Wallet Security

 Institutional-grade cryptocurrency secure wallet and transaction technology

 Maximizing confidentiality, integrity, and availability of crypto assets.

 Industry’s first threshold-signature wallet security

 Security of multiple signature approvals with the on-chain efficiency of a single-signature.

 Single-key transaction density yields preferential processing

 Threshold approvals support – enabling (t of n) approval control for the real world

 Approve transactions even if a device is unavailable or has been compromised.

 Flexible off-chain policy changes – add / delete approvers, change policies without on-chain changes

-Greater agility, providing flexibility on day to day operations, and navigate future regulations.
+Greater agility, providing flexibility on day to day operations, and navigation of future regulations.

 No on-chain broadcast of policies or changes

 Increases privacy and reduces hacker knowledge.

 Uses secure multiparty computation (MPC) - distributing key shares and computation across multiple devices to securely approve transactions

 No whole key ever exists on any device, eliminating the potential for key theft.

 Flexible key share recovery – MPC generation of new replacement shares through threshold (t of n) computation

 Addressing real world issues, with operational simplicity.

-Sepior™ ThresholdSig wallet security offers numerous benefits over MultiSig.
+Sepior™ ThresholdSig wallet security offers numerous benefits over MultiSig and single signatures.
 Contact Sepior today to learn more about how to elevate your security, while reducing cost and complexity.